jschools/wifi_triangulation/README.md

 ## Future development

-- Lots and lots to do!
+Lots and lots to do!
 This was my first Android app every, which is why it sucks, and I've only spent ~9 hours on this project.
 Please contribute ideas/code or fork it and continue yourself!

-- Use Python instead of Matlab to determine the fixed Posterior distributions and off load almost everything to the Raspberry Pi
+- ~~Use Python instead of Matlab to determine the fixed Posterior distributions and off load almost everything to the Raspberry Pi~~ *Made possible using simpler (and just as effective) prior calculation scheme
-- Make the Android app more friendly and not reliant on Tasker
+- ~~Make the Android app more friendly and not reliant on Tasker~~ *Thank you jschools*
+- Allow Android to collect data in the background
 - Eventually make entire process self contained in an Android app

 # Acknowledgements